samtupy/star/readme.md

 ### Coagulation server
 This component is what ties everything together.
 A coagulator is run, and then speech providers connect to it and send a list of voices it can synthesize.
 The coagulator will take note of voice names to provider clients.
 When a user client connects to the coagulator, it can therefor send a long speech script to the coagulator which is then parsed, whereupon requests per voice are sent on to the various speech providers that can synthesize each voices.
 The coagulator then acts as a relay, sending the audio data from each provider back to the user client that initially asked for it.

+In more simple terms it's just the server that lets providers from anywhere communicate with user clients.
+There is [separate coagulator documentation](https://github.com/samtupy/star/blob/main/coagulator/readme.md) here if you want to learn how to host one yourself.

 ## Running from Source
 Currently the client works with python 3.12 windows 64 bit, however it should work on other platforms soon once a few minor dependancy issues are resolved.